 - How does my credit score affect my borrowing power?
 Your credit score in addition to other significant factors such as employment history, debt, and monthly income, all play a role in determining your credit-worthiness to the lender.

 Request a home loan checklist today via email.
 Just fill out this form below as add “home loan checklist” in the Message section.

-By submitting this form with your telephone number you are consenting for ONE lender from either Movement Mortgage, Wells Fargo, Prime Lending or Buy Wise Mortgage to contact you for financing.
+By submitting this form with your telephone number, you are consenting for ONE lender to contact you for financing.

-Jay Valento, Your California Realtor® Realty ONE Group Diamond and a lender may contact you even if your name is on a Federal or State “Do not call List”.
+Jay Valento, Your California Realtor®, Keller Williams Coastal Properties and a lender may contact you even if your name is on a Federal or State “Do not call List”.
 When you have questions, call Jay at 562-413-7655.

 Thank you for submitting your information.
 We will be in contact with you by phone or email.